 Objective 2.1: Restore shoreline grades to a gradual slope that can support native intertidal and riparian vegetation on the west- and south-facing shorelines.
-The northfacing shoreline will not be graded due to restrictions imposed by the Corps training wall and associated easement.
+The north-facing shoreline will not be graded due to restrictions imposed by the Corps training wall and associated easement.

-\checkmark Objective 2.1 has been met, although the west shore is not suited to intertidal emergent vegetation establishment at this time, based on wind and wave exposure.
+Objective 2.1 has been met, although the west shore is not suited to intertidal emergent vegetation establishment at this time, based on erosion associated with wind and wave exposure and the supplemental placement of erosion protection.